HopeZobinou/web-scrapping/hw8/hw8_report.md

 *B: What topics/categories do the accounts belong to?
 You don't need to specify a grouping for each account, but what general topics/categories will you expect to be revealed by the clustering?
 Provide a this list before generating your clusters*

 ## Answer
+The accounts I gathered belong to a few different categories.
+Those are pop culture/hip-hop news accounts, basketball, memes, and video games.

 ## Discussion
+I obtained these accounts by scrolling down my for you page on Twitter and added the accounts that meet the Professor's requirements.

 # Q2